-Woody and the other toys have been with Bonnie for several years but Woody feels neglected because Bonnie rarely plays with him and he is left in the closet.
+Woody and the other toys have been with Bonnie for several years.
+Woody feels neglected because Bonnie rarely plays with him and he is left in the closet.
 Bonnie is sent for her kindergarten orientation and a concerned Woody sneaks along in her backpack.
 In the classroom, a lonely Bonnie makes a toy out of a spork that she calls Forky.
 Back home, Forky comes to life.
-Woody has to keep convincing Forky from reuniting with the trash and that he is a toy and one that is Bonnie’s favourite new plaything.
+Woody has to talk Forky out of reuniting with the trash and convince him that he is a toy and moreover that he is Bonnie’s favourite new plaything.
 Bonnie’s family announce they are going on a road trip.
 She takes the toys with her.
-However, along the route, Woody is forced to jump out of the RV after realising that Forky has gone in search of trash.
+Along the route, Woody is forced to jump out of the RV after realising that Forky has gone in search of trash.
 On the way back to the camping ground with Forky, Woody passes an antique store and recognises Bo Peep’s lamp.
 Venturing inside, he is captured by the doll Gabby Gabby and her retinue of ventriloquist’s dummies.
 Gabby wants Woody’s voicebox to replace her malfunctioning one.
 Woody escapes but Forky is left behind.
 Encountering Bo Peep, who has been living as a lost toy in the nearby fairground for the last seven years, Woody attempts to mount a rescue expedition back into the antique store where Gabby Gabby is holding Forky hostage.

 Toy Story (1995) was the very first film that Pixar ever made and the first ever full-length computer-animated film.
 It changed the industry – even the way animation was made with most studios abandoning hand-drawn for computer animation within less than ten years.
 For a decade-and-a-half after, it made Pixar into the No 1 name in animation (and still is arguably).
-It became the first time that Pixar sequelised their own product with their third film Toy Story 2 (1999), which proved every bit as enjoyable as its predecessor.
+Toy Story 2 (1999) was Pixar’s third film in all and the first time they sequelised their own product, and proved every bit as enjoyable as its predecessor.